schlende/focusbrowser/README.md

 # Motivation

 [Unstoppable Domains](https://unstoppabledomains.com) is building a new DNS system.
-DNS data is stored on the Zilliqa blockchain so Zil domain name lookups are impossible to block and cannot be siezed.
+Unlike traditional DNS systems Unstoppable DNS data is stored on the Zilliqa blockchain.
+As a result, Zil domain lookups are impossible to block and names cannot be siezed.

 By combining Zil domains with websites hosted on the peer-to-peer IPFS filesystem you can build and deploy your own uncensorable website.

-There's still a lot of work to do to make this vision a relaity but you can use the Unstoppable Browser to experience the distributed web today.
+There's still a lot of work to do to make this vision a relaity but you can use the Unstoppable Browser to experience the uncensorable web today.

 # Screenshots